The Arts Therapies

-Arts therapies provide individual and group therapy by HPC registered arts therapists.
+The Psychological Arts Therapies Team provide individual and group therapy by HCPC registered arts therapists.

 Reasons for having one of the arts therapies include: